kenmalik/cuda-dr-bcg/README.md

 ## Introduction

-This is an implementation of the DR-BCG algorithm for solving linear systems using CUDA.
+This is a CUDA implementation of the Dubrulle-R Block Conjugate Gradient (DR-BCG) algorithm for solving linear systems.

 The implementation was originally derived from the following MATLAB code: